designedbykaz/job-search-automation/README.md

 Scrapes UK job boards (currently findajob.dwp.gov.uk), filters results by keyword or freeform search terms, and stores them on disk and in a Google Sheet.
 You review jobs in a local browser, approve the ones you want to apply to, and render a tailored CV PDF for each.
 Tailoring runs a three-call Claude engine that selects from layered content sources and writes grounded prose over a verified base CV.

-The Sheet is the canonical approval log, mobile-friendly and editable from anywhere.
-The local disk is the source of truth for what jobs exist and their content.
-UI reads happen from disk (fast); writes go to both disk and Sheet.
+The Google Sheets API connection allows for writing data to an external sheet.
+This was the main approval surface in the v1 pipeline, in v2 it exists as a secondary surface that is mobile-friendly and editable from anywhere, while the UI is under active development.
+Thus, data on the local disk is the primary source of truth for what jobs exist and their content.
+UI reads happen directly from disk; writes go to both disk and Sheet.

 ## Architecture at a glance

 - **Scrape**: pulls jobs via `scrapers/govuk.py`
 - **Disk**: each job lives in `outputs/{YYYY-MM-DD}/{slug}/job.json`, indexed in `outputs/_index.json`
 - **Sheet**: each job is also appended as a row for mobile access
-- **UI**: Flask + Bootstrap 5 + HTMX, reads from the disk index on every page load (never the Sheet)
+- **UI**: Flask + Bootstrap 5 + HTMX, reads from the disk index on every page load
 - **Activity log**: `outputs/_activity.json` tracks scrape and approval events for the dashboard feed
 - **CV tailoring**: a three-call engine (`pipeline/cv_engine.py`) drawing from layered content sources (vault, master profile, base floor) and biased by per-cluster mappings, producing structured JSON the user can edit, then rendered to PDF via WeasyPrint
 - **Templates**: three shapes (full, lean, plain), each a Jinja2 template plus a `manifest.json` declaring its sections and slot caps